ArduPilot/ardupilot_wiki/common/source/docs/common-msp-osd-overview-4.2.rst

 #.
 Install the font package as instructed by the msp-osd readme in the root directory of the goggles SD card
 #.
 Configure :ref:`OSD_TYPE<OSD_TYPE>` = 5 and :ref:`SERIAL2_PROTOCOL<SERIAL2_PROTOCOL>` = 42

 Now you can select to display either the SD or HD fonts using ``OSDx_TXT_RES`` for each OSD screen enabled.
+0 = SD (30x16), 1 = HD (50x18), 3 = HD (60x22).

-The SD font's positions are set on a 30x16 X/Y position grid as normal, the HD uses a 50x18 grid.
+The SD font's positions are set on a 30x16 X/Y position grid as normal, the HD uses a 50x18 or 60x22 grid.
+The 50x18 grid has margins at the top/bottom/left/right of the screen before the grid begins.

 Sets of fonts converted from ArduPilots standard font sets are provided on the ``msp-osd`` module site, but additional DJI-style SD/HD sets with color icons are available `here <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_OSD/fonts/HDFonts>`__

 .. note:: the font set above will need to be renamed and placed in the appropriate subdirectory on the goggle's SD card if usinng a version after ``mspd-osd`` ver 0.6.7.
 Follow the readme for whatever version you are using of ``msp-osd``.

+.. note:: Mission Planners' OSD setup screen is only a 30x18 matrix, so drag and drop of the OSD panel items is limited for the HD resolutions, but manually entering the higher values for the X/Y positions does work.

 Testing OSD with SITL